tobiasschaber/elastic/README.md

     #    accept: 127.0.0.1:13372
     #    connect: 10.0.3.142:6379

-Setting ´installlogstash::logstash_role: shipper´ will bring up a logstash shipper node sending its traffic to the redis nodes (these are configured in common.yaml, in ´redis::nodes´).
+Setting `installlogstash::logstash_role: shipper` will bring up a logstash shipper node sending its traffic to the redis nodes (these are configured in common.yaml, in `redis::nodes`).
-If you set ´installlogstash::redis_ssl: true´, you have to provide the ´installlogstash::configstunnel::bindings:´ section which is commented in the example above.
+If you set `installlogstash::redis_ssl: true`, you have to provide the `installlogstash::configstunnel::bindings:` section which is commented in the example above.

-Before starting up the node, you have to modify the ´common.yaml´ and add your shipper node to this following list (replace <<nodename>> with "logstashshipper1" for example):
+Before starting up the node, you have to modify the `common.yaml` and add your shipper node to this following list (replace <<nodename>> with "logstashshipper1" for example):

     installelknode::collectd::servers:
       <<nodename>>:
         port: 25826

-Also ensure that the complete ´redis::´ section is enabled in the common.yaml.
+Also ensure that the complete `redis::` section is enabled in the common.yaml.
 See the common section for details.